 4. Public Participation

-- a) Receive questions or representations from members of the public.
-A period of up to 15 minutes for members of the public to ask questions or submit comments. - b) Receive reports from District and County Councillors
+Receive any questions or representations, which have been received from members of the public.
+There is a period of up to 15 minutes in total for members of the public to ask questions or submit comments.

 ADVICE NOTE: